theGreatHerrLebert/proteolizard-data/README.md

 ### An object-oriented library of C++ classes and python-wrappers to seamlessly integrate timsTOF raw-data with python

 ## Context
-Ion-mobility enhanced tandem-MS coupled with liquid chromatography is rapidly becoming the methods of choice to analyse high-complexity samples generated in proteomics, lipidomics and metabolomics.
+Ion-mobility enhanced tandem-MS coupled to liquid chromatography is rapidly becoming the method of choice to analyse high-complexity samples generated in proteomics, lipidomics and metabolomics.
 While information gain stemming from this acquisition scheme is tremendous, an additional recoding of ion mobility makes data processing more challenging.
 The extra-dimension puts a lot of pressure on the